KiyaiB/Insta-Clone/readMe.md

 ## Setup And Installation

 * Fork the data onto your own personal repository.
-* Clone Project to your machine
+* Clone Project to your machine.

 * Activate a virtual environment on terminal: source virtual/bin/activate